-In my last post I provided a list of 18 men who were from the northern Santa Rosa and Walton County area during the Civil War who fought for the Union for at least some part of the war.
+In my last post, I provided a list of 18 men who were from the northern Santa Rosa and Walton County areas during the Civil War who fought for the Union for at least some part of the Civil War.
 They were 15% of the 120 men from what was then Santa Rosa and Walton County who fought for the Union in the 1st Florida Cavalry Union Volunteers.
-I go into much more detail on the panhandle counties in my book The 1st Florida Union Cavalry Volunteers in the Civil War that will hopefully be published this Fall.
+I go into much more detail on the panhandle counties in my book The 1st Florida Union Cavalry Volunteers in the Civil War.
 The word “Unionist” can be tossed about pretty loosely when talking about the war so it might be helpful to explore the concept a bit more before we look at these men’s service.

-Sometimes it appears there is some confusion between being a Unionist and being opposed to slavery.
-Nothing is further from the truth in most cases.
+Sometimes there is confusion between being a Unionist and being opposed to slavery.
 Being a Unionist, when it occurred in the South, was generally more a matter of business and the impact of a war on an individual’s business ventures than on opposition to slavery from a moral or ethical viewpoint.
 In fact, there were more than a few “Unionists” who were also slaveholders.
 Some of these men were recent arrivals from the north and many owned slaves but it wasn’t completely uncommon for plantation owners to not be keen on a war and some exhibited a desire to benefit themselves with either side as the war progressed.

-Once the decision to secede occurred most folks who had voiced opposition for the most part got pretty quiet.
-By this point passions were high throughout the population and any reservations were best kept to a small circle of trusted friends and neighbors.
-Our idea these days that speaking your mind is a right in a democracy was not so well conceived in the South in 1860, and was only barely better in the North.
+Once the decision to secede occurred most folks who had voiced opposition, for the most part, became quiet.
+By this point, passions were high throughout the population and any reservations were best kept to a small circle of trusted friends and neighbors.
+Our idea these days that speaking your mind is a right in a democracy was not so well conceived in the South in 1860 and was only barely better in the North.

 Part of the promise made to yeoman farmers and the poor to persuade them to leave their families was the promise that food would be provided to the families since the planter and harvester would be at the front.
 Some parts of the South did better at this than others but the women’s riots in 1863 from Mobile to Richmond showed that it never worked as well as the promises.
 More than a few letters left the home front and begged the soldier to come home before his family starved.
 Compounding this problem was impressment agents and the general destruction of a war that did occur on the home front in south Alabama and northwest Florida, as in many other parts of the South.
 The draft and the home front conditions motivated many men to desert and come home.
 The militia and the efforts to round up deserters made it extremely difficult for them to stay at home.

-Finally there were those who stayed at home until the draft came and when drafted they either showed up and deserted as soon as possible or they managed to use some of the underground means to get disability discharges (see Lonn, Ella, Desertion During the Civil War, Bison Books edition, 1998, Lincoln, NE, University of Nebraska Press ).
+Finally, there were those who stayed at home until the draft came and when drafted they either showed up and deserted as soon as possible or they managed to use some of the underground means to get disability discharges (see Lonn, Ella, Desertion During the Civil War, Bison Books edition, 1998, Lincoln, NE, University of Nebraska Press.
+Now available on Kindle Unlimited!).
 It is certainly possible that these men were opposed to the war or they could just have not been motivated by its purpose or execution.
 And since those who were drafted and then deserted within a year or two may have been driven by some of the other reasons for not fighting with the Confederacy, any conclusions must be tentative at best.

 Next post (end of July) we will begin to look specifically at these 18 men who were members of Yellow River Baptist Church and enlisted in the 1st Florida Cavalry Union Volunteers at Pensacola, Florida.